suvelocity/TV-shows-challenge/README.md

 ---

-To test your code enter the shows folder than run `npm start` in your terminal and in another terminal run `npm run test`.
+To test your code run `npm start` in your terminal and in another terminal run `npm run test`.